When Sunny Gets Blue: Legal case

 "When Sunny Gets Blue" begins with the lyrics "When Sunny gets blue, her eyes get grey and cloudy; then the rain begins to fall."
 In 1984, DJ Rick Dees, a radio personality at Los Angeles radio station KIIS-FM, recorded a parody of the song for an album, including the lyrics "When Sunny sniffs glue, her eyes get red and bulgy, then her hair begins to fall".
 Dees sought permission to use the lyrics, but was refused; subsequently, he used 8 bars of the song under the fair use doctrine.
-In 1986, composer Marvin Fisher and lyricist Jack Segal sued Dees for copyright violation and defamation in U.S. District Court for Los Angeles.
+In 1986, composer Marvin Fisher and lyricist Jack Segal sued Dees for copyright violation, unfair competition, product disparagement, and defamation in U.S. District Court for Los Angeles.
 At the request of the parties involved, the district court issued a summary judgment, finding for Dees.
 Fisher appealed the case to the U.S Court of Appeals for the 9th District, in Pasadena, California.
 The appellate court affirmed the judgment of the lower court in Fisher v.
 Dees 794 F.2d 432 (9th Cir.
 1986), stating that the parody was intended to "criticize" for the purposes of humor, not to "copy", and did not damage the marketability of the original because they were two different markets of music.
 The case has become a landmark one, further refining the doctrine of fair use in U.S. copyright law.